Just like Heaven (2005 film)

 Just like Heaven is a 2005 American fantasy romantic comedy film directed by Mark Waters and starring Reese Witherspoon and Mark Ruffalo.
 It is based on the 1999 French novel If Only It Were True (Et si c'était vrai...) by Marc Levy.

+Lonely landscape architect David Abbot finds an amazing San Francisco apartment to sublet, only to find it is inhabited by Elizabeth Masterson, the spirit of the overachieving doctor previous tenant.

 Steven Spielberg obtained the rights to produce the film from the book.
 The film was produced by Parkes/MacDonald Productions and released in the United States by DreamWorks Pictures on September 16, 2005.
 Despite mixed reviews from critics, it grossed $102.9 million on a budget of $58 million.

 Plot

-Elizabeth Masterson, an emergency room resident physician in San Francisco focused on her profession, is in a car crash while on her way to a blind date at her sister's.
-Three months later, landscape architect David Abbott, needing a fresh start after his wife's death, sublets Elizabeth's apartment.
+Elizabeth Masterson, a dedicated young San Francisco physician, is in a serious car crash.
+Three months later, the grieving recent widower David Abbott sublets Elizabeth's apartment.

-Elizabeth begins to appear in the apartment, and both are confused.
-She thinks he is a squatter, and he thinks she broke in.
-They soon realize she moves through walls and objects.
-Elizabeth does not know who she is and insists she is not dead.
+Elizabeth begins appearing in the apartment, confusing both.
+She initially believes David is a squatter, and he thinks she broke in.
+They soon realize Elizabeth can move through walls and objects.
+She does not know who she is, but insists she is not dead.

-David unsuccessfully tries to have her Elizabeth's spirit exorcised.
-As only he can see and hear her, others think he is hallucinating and talking to himself.
-Elizabeth asks him to help her discover who she really is, so David first talks to her neighbors but they do not know her.
+David unsuccessfully tries to have Elizabeth's spirit exorcised.
+As only he can see and hear her, others think he is hallucinating.
+Elizabeth asks him to help her discover who she really is, so David first talks to neighbours in the building but no one knows her.

-David enlists the help of psychic bookstore clerk Darryl, who says Elizabeth is not really dead.
-He also tells David he has clearly got a blocked heart and needs to let go of the woman who was previously in his life.
-When Elizabeth says he should get over being dumped, he storms out, and Darryl tells Elizabeth to not disrespect the dead.
+David enlists help from psychic bookstore clerk Darryl, who agrees Elizabeth is not truly dead.
+He says David has a blocked heart and must emotionally release the woman who was in his life.
+When Elizabeth says he should get over being dumped, he storms out.
+Darryl, unable to see Elizabeth, tells her not to disrespect the dead.
 She finds David and he explains about his wife's death.

-While checking out a restaurant, Elizabeth sees a man having a medical emergency, so she helps David save his life.
-Suddenly, she remembers being a doctor, so they go to the nearest hospital, where it all comes flooding back.
-Dr. Fran Lo, her mentor, takes him to Elizabeth, who is in a coma.
-When David touches her hand, Elizabeth feels it, meaning she is still connected to her body.
+At a nearby restaurant, Elizabeth talks David through saving a man's life.
+Suddenly, she remembers being a doctor.
+They go to the nearest hospital where Elizabeth's memories come flooding back.
+Dr. Fran Lo, Elizabeth's mentor, takes him to Elizabeth, who is in a coma.
+When David touches her hand, she feels it, meaning she is still connected to her body.

 Elizabeth's sister Abby arrives, and Dr. Brett Rushton – Elizabeth's rival – notifies her that Elizabeth signed a DNR order.
-He asks her to sign off on disconnecting life support, and she says she will consider it.
+When he asks her to sign off on disconnecting Elizabeth's life support, she agrees to consider it.

 David and Elizabeth bond.
-When he takes her to a beautiful landscaped garden he designed, she tells him she senses she has been there before.
+When he takes her to a beautiful landscaped garden he designed, she senses having been there before.
 In fact, she was dreaming of the garden (in the opening scenes of the film), while catnapping during a long shift.